More on impact ›

 Indexed in: Scopus, Google Scholar, DOAJ, CrossRef, Ulrich's Periodicals Directory, CLOCKSS, NSD

-Hydrosphere welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Technology Report.
+Hydrosphere welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.

 All manuscripts must be submitted directly to the section Hydrosphere, where they are peer-reviewed by the Associate and Review Editors of the specialty section.